Nuclear structure in Parity Doublet Model: Introduction

-Dense matter, which is intimately related to heavy ion collisions, nuclear structure and neutron stars, has been extensively investigated in the parity doublet models~\cite{Hatsuda:1988mv, Zschiesche:2006zj, Dexheimer:2007tn,Sasaki:2010bp,Gallas:2011qp,Steinheimer:2011ea,Benic:2015pia, Motohiro:2015taa}, while nuclear structure study in parity doublet model has not been made.
+Dense matter, which is intimately related to heavy ion collisions, nuclear structure and neutron stars, has been extensively investigated in the parity doublet models~\cite{Hatsuda:1988mv, Zschiesche:2006zj, Dexheimer:2007tn,Sasaki:2010bp,Gallas:2011qp,Sasaki:2011ff, Steinheimer:2011ea,Benic:2015pia, Motohiro:2015taa}, while nuclear structure study in parity doublet models has not been made.
 In Ref.~\cite{Zschiesche:2006zj}, the chiral invariant mass was estimated as $m_0\sim 800$~MeV from nuclear matter properties, especially incompressibility.
-In Ref.~\cite{Gallas:2011qp}, the chiral invariant mass $m_0$ was re-expressed as the sum of the contributions from tetraquark and gluon condendates.
+In Ref.~\cite{Gallas:2011qp}, the chiral invariant mass $m_0$ was re-expressed as the sum of the contributions from tetraquark and gluon condensates.
 An extended parity doublet model~\cite{Motohiro:2015taa} reasonably reproduces the properties of nuclear matter with the chiral invariant nucleon mass in the range from $500$ to $900$~MeV.
+As discussed in Ref.~\cite{Harada:2019oaq}, it is expected that a larger $m_0$ implies a smaller Yukawa coupling of the $\sigma$ field to nucleons, since a part of the nucleon mass from the chiral symmetry breaking is smaller.
+The attractive force by the $\sigma$ should be balanced by the repulsive force mediated by $\omega$ at the saturation density, so that the $\omega$ contribution is smaller for large $m_0$.
+In the higher density region, $\omega$ contribution is expected to grow while $\sigma$ contribution decreases.
+As a result of the repulsive nature of the $\omega$, the equation of state is softer for large $m_0$~\cite{Harada:2019oaq}.

 A promising microscopic theoretical tool for nuclear matter and (medium-mass and heavy) nuclei is energy density functional (EDF) theory~\cite{Bender:2003jk}.
 With a few parameters, density functional theory provides a successful description of ground-state properties of spherical and deformed nuclei.
 Self-consistent relativistic mean field theory is a useful method to obtain the covariant energy density functionals.
 The covariant EDF includes the nucleon spin degree of freedom naturally and, therefore, can consistently explain the nuclear spin-orbit potential.
-For the details of covariant EDF, we refer to Refs.~\cite{Vretenar:2005zz, Meng:2005jv, Meng:2016}.
+For the details of covariant EDF, we refer to Refs.~\cite{Vretenar:2005zz, Meng:2005jv, Meng:2016, Schunck:2019}.